herminioneto/herminioneto/README.md

 ### I'm Hermínio Neto, a systems analysis and development student working with web development

-- 🔭 I’m currently working on front-end and back-end
+- 🔭 I'm currently working with game development at LABIRAS (IFPI) and learning web development
 - 🌱 I’m currently learning ReactJS, NodeJS and Typescript
 - 📫 How to reach me: https://linkedin.com/in/herminio-neto